localstack/localstack-blog.github.io/content/2023-09-07-making-connecting-to-localstack-easier/index.md

 ### Functional configuration

 This type of configuration changes the behaviour of LocalStack.
-Until the start of this initiative, most of the configuration listed in our [documentation](https://docs.localstack.cloud/references/configuration/) has been functional configuration.
-These variables change the behaviour of LocalStack.

 Of most relevance to this article, we previously used the configuration variables:

 * `EDGE_PORT` (default: `4566`)